Chart Color Schemes

 Woorim displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-Woorim's dwelling structures, as per the latest Census, consisted of 58.8% houses and 41.2% other dwellings (semi-detached, apartments, 'other' dwellings).
+Woorim's dwelling structure, as per the latest Census, consisted of 58.8% houses and 41.2% other dwellings (semi-detached, apartments, 'other' dwellings).
 In contrast, Brisbane metro had 78.8% houses and 21.2% other dwellings.
-Home ownership in Woorim stood at 50.0%, similar to Brisbane metro, with mortgaged dwellings at 19.4% and rented dwellings at 30.6%.
-The median monthly mortgage repayment in the area was $1,517, lower than Brisbane metro's $1,647.
+Home ownership in Woorim was 50%, with mortgaged dwellings at 19.4% and rented ones at 30.6%.
+The median monthly mortgage repayment was $1,517, lower than Brisbane metro's $1,647.
 Median weekly rent in Woorim was $340, compared to Brisbane metro's $350.
-Nationally, Woorim's mortgage repayments were lower at $1,517 versus the Australian average of $1,863, and rents were less at $340 compared to the national figure of $375.
+Nationally, Woorim's mortgage repayments were significantly lower than the Australian average of $1,863, with rents at $340 being less than the national figure of $375.

 Frequently Asked Questions - Housing